jamunjar-logo

 An important and often overlooked reality is that metabolic dysfunction is not exclusive to people who are overweight.
 Some individuals with a normal body weight still develop visceral fat accumulation beyond healthy ranges, low muscle mass, fatty liver disease, insulin resistance, and poor cardiovascular health.
 These individuals are referred to clinically as "metabolically unhealthy normal weight" — a condition that is easily missed without proper assessment, precisely because body weight appears unremarkable.

 This is one of the clearest arguments for looking beyond the scale and conducting a proper metabolic evaluation regardless of how a person's weight appears on the surface.
+The relationship between metabolic dysfunction and conditions like diabetes, heart disease, and fatty liver disease is not determined by weight alone — as our article on metabolic dysfunction, diabetes, heart disease, and fatty liver explains in detail.

 Conclusion